The following basic information has been prepared to assist you in a smooth transition into Cal State L.A.’s Housing Community.

 For any lost/misplaced keys, the resident is responsible for reporting them immediately, as it is a safety and access concern.

-If you are unable to access your apartment/bedroom due to lost/misplaced keys, courtesy keys are available at the front office desk during business hours.
+If you are unable to access your apartment/bedroom due to lost/misplaced keys, courtesy keys are available at the Housing Services Office front desk during business hours.
 These keys must be returned within 20 minutes of being checked out.

 After 5 PM, residents must call the RA on-duty to be keyed into their apartment; they must produce identification to confirm they are a resident of that apartment.